vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/search.md

      // Crawler schedule, set it according to your docs update frequency
      schedule: "at 02:00 every 1 day",
      actions: [
-       // you may have mutiple actions, especially when you are deploying mutiple docs under one domain {
+       // you may have multiple actions, especially when you are deploying multiple docs under one domain {
          // name the index with name you like
          indexName: "YOUR_INDEX_NAME",